 There are situations when the AXI master is outside of the BD and connecting to AXI slaves inside the design.
 These external masters are typically connected to the BD using an AXI Interconnect.
-After the ports on the AXI interconnect are connected to an external port, by the Create Interface Port or Make External commands, the address editor is available in the IP integrator and memory mapping can be done as described in Creating a Memory Map.
+After the ports on the AXI interconnect are connected to an external port, by the Create Interface Port or Make External commands, the address editor is available in the IP integrator and memory mapping can be done as described in Chapter 3: Addressing for Block Designs.